Getting started

 👋 Welcome to Buildkite Test Engine!
 You can use Test Engine to help you track and analyze the test steps automated through CI/CD using either Buildkite Pipelines or another CI/CD application.

-This tutorial helps you understand Buildkite Test Engine's fundamentals, by guiding you through the creation of a new Test Engine test suite, and then cloning and running a simple example Ruby project to generate test results that are collected and reported through this test suite.
+This getting started page is a tutorial that helps you understand Buildkite Test Engine's fundamentals, by guiding you through the creation of a new Test Engine test suite, and then cloning and running a simple example Ruby project to generate test results that are collected and reported through this test suite.
 Note that Buildkite Test Engine supports other languages and test runners too.

 Before you start